David Goffin: 2018: ATP 1000 semifinal

-2019: First Masters final, Wimbledon quarterfinal
+2019: ATP 1000 final, Wimbledon quarterfinal

 Goffin began his season at the Qatar Open where in singles he was upset by Ričardas Berankis in the first round.
 In the doubles with Pierre-Hugues Herbert he claimed his first ATP doubles title.
 He reached the third round of the Australian Open, where he lost to Daniil Medvedev.
 After early losses at Lyon and Rotterdam, he made the semifinals in Marseille, where he lost to top seed Stefanos Tsitsipas.
 In the clay season, he reached one semifinal, at the Estoril Open, again being defeated by Tsitsipas.
 At the French Open, he was defeated in the third round by Rafael Nadal.

 Goffin had a productive grass season, reaching the quarterfinals at 's-Hertogenbosch and reaching the final of the ATP 500 event in Halle.
 Despite being unseeded, Goffin defeated eighth seed Guido Pella and second seed Alexander Zverev en route to the final, where he was defeated by top seed and nine-time champion Roger Federer.
 At Wimbledon, Goffin was seeded 21st, defeating Bradley Klahn, Jérémy Chardy, 11th seed Daniil Medvedev, and Fernando Verdasco to reach his first quarterfinal at the tournament.
 There, he was defeated by top seed and defending champion Novak Djokovic.

 In the North American hard court season, Goffin suffered early defeats in Washington and Montreal.
 Defending a semifinal appearance at the Cincinnati Masters, Goffin was the 16th seed.
 He defeated Taylor Fritz, Guido Pella, Adrian Mannarino before receiving a walkover over Yoshihito Nishioka in the quarterfinals.
 He defeated Richard Gasquet in straight sets in the semifinals to reach his first Masters 1000 final.
 There, he was defeated by ninth seed Daniil Medvedev.
 In the US Open, Goffin reached the round of 16 where he was defeated by Roger Federer in straight sets.

 2020: US Open fourth round for a fourth straight year

 Goffin started the year by representing Belgium at the first edition of the ATP Cup.
 In their first tie against Moldova, he won his match over Radu Albot.
-Against England, he dropped his match to Dan Evans. at the 2020 Australian Open beating Jeremy Chardy, and Pierre-Hugues Herbert, before losing in four sets to Andrey Rublev.
-At the Open Sud de France, Goffin was defeated by Vasek Pospisil in the semi finals.
+Against England, he dropped his match to Dan Evans. at the 2020 Australian Open beating Jérémy Chardy, and Pierre-Hugues Herbert, before losing in four sets to Andrey Rublev.
+At the Open Sud de France, Goffin was defeated by Vasek Pospisil in the semi-finals.
 Later, at the Rotterdam Open, Goffin was seeded fourth but was defeated by Jannik Sinner.

 At the Open 13 and Western & Southern Open, Goffin lost to Egor Gerasimov and Jan-Lennard Struff respectively.
 At the US Open, he lost to Denis Shapovalov in the round of 16.
 This was his 4th round for a fourth straight year at this Grand Slam.

 In October, Goffin tested positive for COVID-19, and hence withdrew from the St. Petersburg Open.